Pirates vs. Rangers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Marcus Semien, Bryan Reynolds and others in the Texas Rangers-Pittsburgh Pirates matchup at PNC Park on Monday at 6:35 PM ET.
+Player props are available for Marcus Semien and Bryan Reynolds, among others, when the Texas Rangers visit the Pittsburgh Pirates at PNC Park on Tuesday at 6:35 PM ET.

 Bet on this matchup or its props with DraftKings!